Terry Steers-Gonzalez is the Chargé d’Affaires, a.i, at the U.S. Embassy in Georgetown (Guyana).

 Terry joined the U.S. Department of State in early 2000 as a Presidential Management Fellow (PMF), working on the Panama and Honduras Desks.
 Since joining the Foreign Service in early 2002, he has served in Panama City (Panama) as the Political-Military Affairs Officer, in Nicosia (Cyprus) as the Deputy Public Affairs Officer, in Islamabad (Pakistan) as a Consular Officer and for two more tours as the Domestic Politics Chief, in Istanbul (Turkey) as the Iran Watcher, and in Guatemala City (Guatemala) as the Political and Economic Affairs Counselor.
 He has also served as the Senior Colombia Desk Officer in Washington.

 Terry has received numerous individual awards for his government service.
 He speaks Spanish fluently.

-Terry was born and raised in St. Louis, Missouri; though, he now calls Fairhope, Alabama, home.
-He received his bachelors of science from Georgetown University School of Foreign Service (Washington, DC) and earned his juris doctorate from Washington University School of Law (St. Louis, Missouri).
+Terry was born and raised in St. Louis, Missouri.
+He received his bachelors of science from Georgetown University School of Foreign Service (Washington, DC).
+He earned his juris doctorate from Washington University School of Law (St. Louis, Missouri).